D. Douglas Dent timber falling instructional films, 1966 and 1977

 Restrictions on Use

 Researchers are responsible for using in accordance with 17 U.S.C. and any other applicable statutes.
-Copyright retained by Douglas Dent.
+Copyright to the films produced by Dent is held by Dent family members.

 Preferred Citation